 The authorized share capital of the Company consists of an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series.
-As of March 13, 2009 (the "Record Date"), there were 12,564,925 Common Shares issued and outstanding and no outstanding Preferred Shares.
+As of March 12, 2010, there were 12,688,3251 Common Shares issued and outstanding and no outstanding Preferred Shares.